Jacob Shaffelburg: Senior

 Shaffelburg received his first senior international call-up to Canada on January 3, 2020, for matches against Barbados and Iceland.
 On January 10, 2020, he made his debut as a substitute against Barbados.

 In June 2023, Shaffelburg was called up to Canada's squad for the 2023 CONCACAF Gold Cup.
 On July 9 he scored his first goal for Canada during the quarter-finals of the tournament against the United States.
 The match ended in a 2–2 draw, though Canada lost 3–2 in the ensuing penalty shoot-out.

 In June 2024, Shaffelburg was named in Canada's 26-man roster for the 2024 Copa América.
+In the tournament opener, Shaffelburg troubled Argentina's back line for extended stretches of the match without scoring.
 In Canada's second group match of the tournament, he assisted Jonathan David, who scored Canada's first ever goal at the tournament in a 1–0 victory over Peru; this was Canada's first ever win in the competition.
-In their quarter-final match against Venezuela, he scored for Canada in a 1–1 draw, which they would go on to win on penalties.
+In their quarter-final victory against Venezuela, he scored for Canada in a 1–1 draw, converting on his weaker right foot after David drew defenders and squared the ball to him; the goal, and his tournament performance broadly, earned Shaffelburg the nickname "Maritime Messi".
 Canada was defeated in the semi-final against Argentina.

+Following the appointment of Jesse Marsch as Canada's head coach in May 2024, Shaffelburg became a regular starter under the new manager, who has described him as a "big part of what we do" and praised his willingness to "wear his heart on his sleeve."
+In September 2025, he scored the opening goal in a 2–1 win over the United States at Children's Mercy Park, Canada's first victory over the U.S. men's national team on American soil since 1957, and later scored twice against Suriname in a CONCACAF Nations League quarter-final.

+At the 2025 CONCACAF Gold Cup quarter-finals, Shaffelburg was sent off for a second yellow card in the first half of a match against Guatemala after a collision with defender Stheven Robles, having earlier given Canada a 1–0 lead; Canada, reduced to ten men, was eliminated after Guatemala equalized and won the ensuing penalty shoot-out.
+It was the first red card of Shaffelburg's career, and he has since called it "the lowest point" of his career.

+In May 2026, Shaffelburg was selected for Canada's squad for the 2026 FIFA World Cup.